Chapter 10:

 “Well, we got the call early in the morning about gunshots, then the bodies were discovered.
 It doesn’t look gang related, specifically when you consider this horror show left for us.
 I feel like these guys aren’t 365, or those Beset kids, but not totally sure.
 Plus, not many gangs I know forgo guns entirely and turn the scene into a slasher flick.”

-“Nothing of value was found so far either.
-No plates on the cars, identification will take a bit, and no affiliation to any local gangs has been made yet.
+“Nothing to even give us a hint.
+No plates on the cars, identification will take a bit, and no affiliation to any local gangs has been confirmed yet.
 Seriously, who the fuck did this and for what purpose?”

 “Really?
 You didn’t like Niles?”